junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 314.
 - 2019-12-18 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7164-7165)
 - 2019-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7164-7165)
+- 2019-12-19 — Message on Senate action sent to the House.
+- 2019-12-19 — Received in the House.
+- 2019-12-19 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-12-19 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.